openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

 Name resolution (DNS)
 ^^^^^^^^^^^^^^^^^^^^^

-During admin node installation, it is assumed that there is a recursive DNS service on 10.20.0.1.
+During master node installation, it is assumed that there is a recursive DNS service on 10.20.0.1.

 If you want to make it possible for slave nodes to be able to resolve public names, you need to change this default value to point to an actual DNS service.
-To make the change, run the following command on Fuel node (replace IP to your actual DNS)::
+To make the change, run the following command on Fuel master node (replace IP to your actual DNS)::

   echo "nameserver 172.0.0.1" > /etc/dnsmasq.upstream